 In 2008, Khurana co-founded Cine Qua Non Lab, an international development lab for feature films, based in Mexico and the U.S. Recent projects include And Breathe Normally, winner of the Sundance 2018 World Cinema Dramatic competition; Museo, winner of the 2018 Silver Bear Screenplay award at the Berlin FF; and La Jaula de Oro winner of the 2013 Un Certain Regard prize at Cannes.

-Sarita is currently a year-long fellow with the Center for Asian American Media, where is she working on her next feature film, The Last Resort, about aging, immigrant seniors and new notions of home and community.
+Sarita is currently a year-long fellow with the Center for Asian American Media, where is she working with mentor, Ramona Diaz, on developing her next feature film, The Last Resort.
+The Last Resort explores aging in America, the lives of immigrant seniors, and creating new notions of home and community.

 Sarita Khurana lives and works in Brooklyn, NY.